FiveTotallySpies/Spydle/README.md

 # Design

 The design of this project is one that intends to mirror the patterns that exist in real-world software development and game design.
 Therefore, some choices (specifically in the Backend Design document) may take us a little bit past the scope of our CSC207 course.
-An in-depth understanding of fully architecture would take a while to understand, but our basic design philosophies should be clear.
+An in-depth understanding of the full architecture would take a while to understand, but our basic design philosophies should be clear.

 ## Backend Design
 Backend design has been split into its own document.
 TODO

+This document may serve as proof of the scope of our project.

 ## Clean Architecture